cb-geo/lem-doc/input/input.md

 ## Nodes

-The Nodes is an argument in the `mesh` element,  which contains the directory of the input file  with the nodes coordinates.
+The nodes is an argument in the `mesh` element,  which contains the directory of the input file  with the nodes coordinates.

 ```json
       "nodes": "input/nodes.txt",